 All of Jane Austen's novels have always been successfully turned into films and mini-series.
 The BBC has recently started to re-produce almost all of them, only Emma is still missing.
-The recent BBC productions are regarded as being really close to the original novel:
+The recent BBC productions are regarded as being very close to the original novels:

 Pride and Prejudice (1995), starring Jennifer Ehle and Colin Firth.

 Sense and Sensibility (2008), starring Lucy Boynton and Hattie Morahan.

 Mansfield Park (2007), starring Billie Piper.